Question: "What is a grid-tie solar system?"

 Here's some solar #s (I am going to use "m2" for sq meter)

 A rule-of-thumb puts about 1000 watts per m2 of incident solar radiation.
 With efficiency issues, etc. you get 100 W / m2 of "obtainable" energy.
+Note this is a very conservative estimate in terms of efficiency of the panels, but you also have to average in cloudy days, actual location, shading, etc. Using absolute ratings rarely meshes with real world use.
 The rule-of-thumb in the solar industry is 5 hours per day, so 1 m2 gets about 500W-hrs per day, or 0.5 kw-hr.

 10 m2 yields 5 kw-hr

 So to get my 100+25 or 125 kw-hrs per day, I need 250 m2.
 So lets add another 20% for good measure, meaning I would need 300 m2, or 17 m x 17 m, or roughly 60 ft x 60ft, which works out to be approx. 3600 sq. ft., which is the size of fairly large house, or roughly 2 times the size of typical house.

 Looking at a few catalogs, you can figure about $165 (November 2021) per m2 ($500 March 2011, $400 in April 2004, $700 in July 2008 - supply and demand can get out of sync, as most electronic products tend to get less costly over time) , so 250 m2 in solar cells would cost $41,250.00 - this doesn't count the cost of real estate, setup, storage, etc...

 [So where did the cost per m2 figure come from? - looked at some solar module reseller links on our links page, picked a panel (that was available and had detailed specs), looked at the cost & did the math.
 Note that this is a rough estimate - undoubtedly the price could be lower, especially if buying the quantity required to fulfill this scenario…]